QuickBooks Blog

 COGS formula with calendar icons showing the beginning of the period, duration of the period, and end of the period, the inputs into the calculation for cost of good sold.

 Profit is the key to success for any small business.
-If you’re a manufacturer, you need to have an understanding of your Cost of Goods Sold, and how to calculate it, in order to determine if your business is profitable.
-Here’s what you need to know, and how to calculate the cost of goods sold (COGS) in your business.
+If you’re a manufacturer, you need to have an understanding of your cost of goods sold, and how to calculate it, in order to determine if your business is profitable.
+Here are the five steps for calculating COGS, then fill in our Cost of Goods Sold Calculator with your own data.

 Start by adding your data below